shrek2022001/WGS_pipeline/README.md

 Ti/Tv ratio: 1.99

-A Ti/Tv ratio of ~2.0 is consistent with high-quality human WGS data, confirming correct variant discovery and filtering.
+A Ti/Tv ratio of ~2.0 is consistent with high-quality human whole-genome sequencing data, confirming correct variant discovery and filtering.

-Tools & Versions
+Tools and Software

-GATK: 4.4.0.0
+GATK: v4.4.0.0

-BWA: MEM
+BWA-MEM

 SAMtools